sovereign-nature/deep/docs/README.md

-# DEEP (Decentralised Ecological Economics Protocol)
+# Introducing DEEP (Decentralised Ecological Economics Protocol)

 A Pathway to Flipping the Economics of Ecology